nasa/Common-Metadata-Repository/search-app/docs/api.md

     curl "%CMR-ENDPOINT%/collections?keyword=\"alpha%20beta%20g?mma\""

 Note: Currently we only support either keyword, or single keyword phrase search.
-We don't support mix of keyword and keyword phrase search and and we don't support multiple keyword phrase searches.
+We don't support mix of keyword and keyword phrase search and we don't support multiple keyword phrase search.

 The following fields are indexed for keyword and keyword phrase search: